-Often caregivers struggle a lot to communicate and end up reducing communication to a minimum.
-They somehow handle just enough to do necessary tasks of daily living, and don’t think about trying for more enjoyable forms of communication.
-Overwhelmed caregivers don’t think that sitting with a patient and talking can be a relaxing activity for both the patient and the caregiver.Such fulfilling communication is possible once you understand some basic communication tips to talk to dementia patients.
+Often family members struggle a lot to communicate and end up reducing communication to a minimum.
+It seems difficult enough to make sure the necessary tasks of daily living are done properly.Also, family members don’t think that sitting or talking with a person with dementia can be a relaxing activity for both the person and the family.
+But fulfilling communication is possible once you understand some basic communication tips to talk to dementia persons.

-You can sometimes sit with the patients and just relax.
-If you don’t feel helpless and anxious about the way the patients struggle, they will also feel less pressure and relax.
+You can sometimes sit with them and just relax.
+If you don’t feel helpless and anxious about the way they struggle, they will also feel less pressure and relax.
 They may start remembering old events.
 What they say may have many mistakes.
 They may use wrong words and remember the names and incidents wrongly.
 If you listen without wanting to correct them, and accept that this is what they want to talk about, you will find the experience relaxing.

-Anecdote: A patient once began narrating a long story about how her brother had run away from home and she listed a number of cities that he had visited and things that he had done.
+Anecdote: A woman with dementia once began narrating a long story about how her brother had run away from home and she listed a number of cities that he had visited and things that he had done.
 None of what she said was correct.
-By just sitting with her and letting her talk, the caregiver son was able to enter the world that the patient lived in.
-The son experienced the strange the world that was real to his mother, and just stayed with her for company.
+By just sitting with her and letting her talk, her caregiver son was able to enter the world that she lived in.
+The son experienced the strange the world that was real to her, and just stayed with her for company.
 The mother, feeling happy that she had been heard, was more relaxed the whole day.
-The next day, the mother narrated an entirely different past, and the son let her talk, determined to enjoy her chatter the way he would have done when he was younger and she narrated stories.
+The next day, she narrated an entirely different past, and the son let her talk, determined to enjoy her chatter the way he would have done when he was younger and she narrated stories.
 Instead of this becoming a struggle to force her to face “facts”, the session became the son’s way to begin understanding how strange his mother’s memories had become.
-Next time he was trying to do something with her, he found himself calmer, because he now understood his mother’s situation much better.
+Next time he was trying to do something with her, he found himself calmer, because he now understood her situation much better.

 Anecdote: A daughter, very tired because of caregiving for her mother, one day sat near her mother and started talking about how tired and sad she was.
 Her mother reached out her hand and squeezed the daughter’s hand in sympathy.
 The shocked daughter realized that her mother, despite her dementia, retained her ability to feel love and sympathy, and had sensed the daughter’s sorrow and responded to it.
 The daughter realized that every time she got irritated and upset, the mother must be sensing that, too.
 After this incident, the daughter started spending time with her mother just holding her hand, or talking of simple things, not asking questions or expecting answers, and found that she was able to connect back to the affectionate mother for at least some time every day.
 She would often think of these moments at times when the caregiving became very frustrating and tiring, and over time, caregiving did not seem as tiring as it did earlier.

-Dementia patients, despite their problems, often retain their ability to feel emotions and to sense emotions of others.
+People with dementia, despite their problems, often retain their ability to feel emotions and to sense emotions of others.
 Use this to come closer to them emotionally.
-You can feel better about caregiving by sharing nice times with patients.
-Enjoy fun activities along with the patient.
+You can feel better about caregiving by sharing nice times with them.
+Enjoy fun activities along with them.

 (Please note that even persons with FTD, who seem apathetic and disconnected, may be caring (see resources below for one such story)